coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/formal-definitions.md

 For notational simplicity, this interpretation is identified with $p$ itself when no confusion arises.

+### Ad-Hoc and Observed Offers and Ports

+The calculus does not require a closed, statically declared catalog of offers and ports.
+New elements of $\mathsf{Offer}$ and $\mathsf{Port}$ may be **introduced dynamically** as execution proceeds or **inferred observationally** from external systems and logs.
+The only requirement is that, at any given step, the currently referenced offers and ports live in the state space $X$ and respect the admissibility and context constraints defined above.

 ### Failure Sink ($\bot$)

 The set of all offers is defined as the union of valid offers $\mathsf{Offer}^+$ and the distinguished **failure sink** $\bot$: